 Answer: Official announcement: It is with much regret the Committee must announce the cancellation of our 2018 show.
 Despite the dedicated efforts of everyone concerned a combination of factors beyond our control, including increasing costs and weather, have placed an unsustainable strain on financial resources."

-Question: When will the RAF Scampton Airshow take place?
+Question: When will the Scampton Airshow take place?

 Question: Will there be an F-35 'Lightning II' stealth fighter display in the UK this year?

 Answer: The F-35 'Lightning II' stealth fighter displayed at the Farnborough International Air Show and the Royal International Air Tattoo (RIAT) at RAF Fairford in 2016.
 Have a look at the UK Airshow Calendar for details of when these airshows are on.
 The F-35 will also display at RIAT in 2018.